 What Happens During Full-Mouth Reconstruction?

 A full-mouth reconstruction is not a single procedure.
 Instead, it’s something that we perform over several appointments.

 Full-mouth reconstruction is a catch-all term that doesn’t refer to any specific procedure.
 It’s better to think of “full-mouth construction” as the end goal.
-The goal for us is to use a variety of techniques that will restore the patient’s mouth to a healthy and usable state.
+The goal is to use a variety of techniques to restore the patient’s mouth to a healthy and usable state.

 You might be in need of a range of procedures during full-mouth reconstruction treatment.
 These could include:

 - Dental implants – when a post is attached to the jawbone and a crown is fixed to an abutment.